Rep. Jayapal, other lawmakers accuse Amazon of obstructing antitrust investigation

 “What I can tell you is we have a policy against using seller-specific data to aid our private label business,” he said.
 “But I can’t guarantee you that that policy has never been violated.”

-Over the course of the investigation, Jayapal and other members of the committee also focused on other Amazon executives, including Andy Jassy, who took over as Amazon CEO in July, David Zaplosky, the company’s senior vice president and general counsel and Jeff Wilke, former CEO of Amazon’s worldwide consumer business.
+Over the course of the investigation, Jayapal and other members of the committee also focused on other Amazon executives, including Andy Jassy, who took over as Amazon CEO in July; David Zapolsky, the company’s senior vice president and general counsel; and Jeff Wilke, former CEO of Amazon’s worldwide consumer business.

 The committee is asking the Department of Justice to investigate whether Amazon and its executives lied under oath.
 It’s not clear how long an investigation would take.

-Note: Correction: The name of David Zapolsky, Amazon senior vice president and general counsel, was misspelled in an early version of this story.